MudaliarArun/Autodesk-ReCap-Samples/iOS/README.md

    * Tap once to auto animate (or stop)
    * Pan one finger to orbit the mesh
    * Pan two fingers to pan the mesh
-   * You can zoom in/out with 2 fingers as usual
+   * You can zoom in/out with 2 fingers Pinch as usual
    * Swipe to left to exit the preview mode

 To be implemented

-   * Wait icon at start when the application is getting you Project list
+   * Wait icon at start when the application is getting your Project list
    * Double Tap in preview view to create a screenshot
-   * Optimizing the OBJ loader code
-   * Auto generate project icon in project list
    * Logout button